reyabreu/reyabreu.github.io/ksp/scrapbook.md

 * **Escape Velocity**: Space Travel is mostly dependent of speed.
 This is the velocity at which a vessel will be able to leave a celestial body's atmosphere.
 In Kerbin it is 3431.03 m/s.

-* **Apoapsis**: Farthest/Highest point in an orbit around a celestial body (lowest speed).
+* **Apoapsis (Ap)**: Farthest/Highest point in an orbit around a celestial body (lowest speed).
 If raised enough (and if travel direction is the same as rotation for the body), the speed will eventually match the rotational speed becoming stationary to an observer on the body.
-Higher values will evenatully go beyond the body's SOI.
+Higher values will eventually go beyond the body's SOI.

-* **Periapsis**: Closest/Lowest point in an orbit around a celestial body (highest speed).
+* **Periapsis (Pe)**: Closest/Lowest point in an orbit around a celestial body (highest speed).
 If the body has atmosphere, lower values may fall within it, provoking further deaccelartion through aerobraking.
-The Oberth manoeuvre is optimal at the lowest Periapsis for a given body, as it will provide inordinate amounts of Delta-V.
+The Oberth manoeuver is optimal at the lowest Periapsis for a given body, as it will provide inordinate amounts of Delta-V.

+![Orbital Apoapsis and Periapsis][orbit-ap-and-pe]

 * **LKO** (Lower Kerbin Orbit): Any orbit in Kerbin within the 70km and 200km mark.
-Most operational maneuovres happen here.
+Most operational manuevers happen here.

 * **Keostationary Orbit** (Kerbisynchronous Equatorial Orbit or KEO for short): The stationary orbit of Kerbin, very useful orbit for satellites.
   A spacecraft on this orbit will appear stationary when viewed from the surface.
 Can be useful when establishing a wireless connection between the craft and a structure on the surface, but it also makes observation of a certain spot on the surface easy.
 To achieve this orbit, the craft must have: